Montreal-Quakers/website/README.md

 In order to change how the site navigation works, it should be enough to add or subtract pages within the ```_data/navigation.yml``` file.
 I'll show the code and then explain it:

 ```
-- title: News
+- title: "News"
-  subtitle: The Latest Updates
+  subtitle: "The Latest Updates"
   link: /posts.html
 ```
 Here's what all that means:
 ```
-- title: News (<--- This is the name of the link that will appear on the site)
+- title: "News" (<--- This is the name of the link that will appear on the site)
-  hovertitle: The Latest Updates  (<--- This the text that appears if you hover over the title)
+  hovertitle: "The Latest Updates"  (<--- This the text that appears if you hover over the title)
   link: /posts.html  (<--- This is the link, where the link directs the browser to go to)
 ```
 The exact formatting is important to observe.
 Note how the first line has ```- title: ``` and the other items don't have a dash before them.
 Note the way the spacing aligns as well.